-Today's headlines are frightening.
-How can loving parents help their children open their hearts and feel secure and confident while growing up in a world full of violence and media messages that promote anxiety and fear?
-Lorna Knox answers this question in a warm friendly style using personal anecdotes and dozens of effective realistic suggestions.
-The author of I Came From Joy!
-Spiritual Affirmations and Activities for Children, again offers practical ideas for parents and anyone who shares their life with children.
-She reassures us that we can help our children gain the inner strength and wisdom they will need to lead balanced and joyful lives while taking control of our own fears in the process.
+Today's headlines are often frightening.
+How can loving parents help their children open their hearts and feel secure and confident—while growing up in a world full of violence and media messages that promote anxiety and fear?
+Lorna Knox answers this question in a warm, friendly style, using personal anecdotes and dozens of effective realistic suggestions.
+The author of I Came from Joy!
+Spiritual Affirmations and Activities for Children, again offers practical ideas for parents and anyone who shares his life with children.
+She reassures us that we can help our children gain the inner strength and wisdom they will need to lead balanced and joyful lives, while taking control of our own fears in the process.

 What Others Are Saying